junxit/us-congress-bills-119/metadata.md

 - 2025-02-25 — Introduced in Senate
 - 2025-02-25 — Read twice and referred to the Committee on Indian Affairs. (text: CR S1350-1352)
+- 2025-03-05 — Committee on Indian Affairs.
+Ordered to be reported without amendment favorably.
+- 2025-09-03 — Committee on Indian Affairs.
+Reported by Senator Murkowski without amendment.
+With written report No. 119-60.
+- 2025-09-03 — Committee on Indian Affairs.
+Reported by Senator Murkowski without amendment.
+With written report No. 119-60.
+- 2025-09-03 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 148.